vefunder/protocol-research-review/articles/AladdinDAO | CLever/Asset Risk Assessment - clevCVX clevUSD.md

 * [CLever Medium](https://medium.com/@0xC_Lever) Blog
 * [Audit Reports](https://github.com/AladdinDAO/aladdin-v3-contracts/tree/main/audit-reports) - Compilation on Github

-[CLever](https://clever.aladdin.club/#/clever) enables leverage farming through the use of a yield-bearing asset (TKN) or its derivative.
-By borrowing the future yield in the form of clevTKN, users can take advantage of this feature.
-ClevTKN can be exchanged for TKN using the [Furnace](https://clever.aladdin.club/#/furnace) or a liquidity pool ([Curve](https://curve.fi/#/ethereum/pools/factory-v2-209/deposit) & [Balancer](https://app.balancer.fi/#/ethereum/pool/0x69671c808c8f1c1490a4c9e0145884dfb5631378000200000000000000000392)).
-The system considers clevTKN to be equivalent to the collateral (TKN), so it carries no risk of liquidation and is not affected by price oracles.
-To leverage their farming, a user can simply deposit TKNs in a strategy vault, borrow the future yield in the form of clevTKN, swap it for TKN, and repeat the process.
+[CLever](https://clever.aladdin.club/#/clever) enables leverage farming through the use of a yield-bearing asset (TKN) or its derivative by allowing users to borrow its future yield in the form of clevTKN.
+ClevTKN can be redeemed for TKN using the [Furnace](https://clever.aladdin.club/#/furnace) or exchanged in a liquidity pool ([Curve](https://curve.fi/#/ethereum/pools/factory-v2-209/deposit) & [Balancer](https://app.balancer.fi/#/ethereum/pool/0x69671c808c8f1c1490a4c9e0145884dfb5631378000200000000000000000392)).
+The system considers clevTKN to be equivalent to the collateral (TKN), so it carries no risk of liquidation and does not require a price oracle.
+To leverage farm, a user can deposit TKNs in a strategy vault, borrow clevTKN, swap it for TKN, and repeat the process.

-Borrowers are required to keep at least twice the amount of their claimed future yields locked in the system until they are earned.
-If borrowers choose to repay their claimed future yields before they are earned, a **5% repayment fee** will be applied.
-To access their funds, borrowers can simply make an unlock request.
-The length of time it takes for the request to be processed will depend on the asset being used.
+Depositors can borrow up to 50% of their collateral value.
+If borrowers choose to repay their debt before future yields are earned, a **5% repayment fee** will be applied.
+In the case of CVX, borrowers must make an unlock request to withdraw their deposit.
+CVX is locked in 16 week epochs as vlCVX for yield generation purposes, so withdrawal processing duration depends on the remaining lock time.

+## CLEV and veCLEV

+CLEV is the native token for CLever protocol with a capped supply of 2 million. veCLEV is locked CLEV, similar to a vote escrow model pioneered by Curve Finance.
 Clever charges a fee on the yield harvest instead of charging interest on the debt.
-The majority of this fee goes to veCLEV holders (veCLEV is a locked CLEV similar to a vote escrow model pioneered by Curve Finance).
+The majority of this fee goes to veCLEV holders.

-CLEV is a native token for CLever protocol with a capped supply of 2 million.
 The token distribution for CLEV is as follows:

 ![](https://miro.medium.com/max/875/1*U9C04jrl3PYTJNwT6cvgQw.png)